rosenyu304/rosenyu304.github.io/_talks/Venus.md

 ---
-title: "Talk 2 on Relevant Topic in Your Field"
+title: "The Origin of Asymmetrical Coronae on Venus"
 collection: talks
 type: "Talk"
 permalink: /talks/Venus